 Lunches

-Day One: Couscous Salad – couscous, onion, cucumber, green pepper, tomato, oil, vinegar, salt, pepper and a touch of sugar (I make it pretty much the same way I do Pasta or Rice Salad — couscous just cooks a lot faster), individual cups of applesauce.
+Day One: Couscous Salad — couscous, green pepper, tomato, oil, vinegar, salt, pepper, and a touch of sugar.
+Individual cups of applesauce on the side.

-Day Two: Ham Salad Wraps – a can of ham, diced onion, a sliced tomato, some Napa cabbage and some mayonnaise, all wrapped in tortillas.
-Tortillas are a good alternative to bread for “sandwiches” as they don’t get squashed and they’re far less likely to mold.
-Oranges.
+Day Two: Ham Salad Wraps — a can of ham, diced onion, sliced tomato, Napa cabbage, and mayonnaise wrapped in tortillas.
+Tortillas are a great alternative to bread — they don’t squash and they’re far less likely to mold.
+Oranges for dessert.
+(Yes, mayo without refrigeration is completely doable — I explain exactly how in Storing Food Without Refrigeration.)

-Day Three: Vegetable Salad a la Que Tal – can of green beans, some extra pasta that I cooked for dinner the night before, small can of corn (drained), onion, tomato, dried fruit, marinated artichoke hearts (use the oil from the jar instead of adding oil), dash of sugar and balsamic vinegar.
+Day Three: Vegetable Salad — canned green beans, leftover pasta from the night before, canned corn, onion, tomato, dried fruit, marinated artichoke hearts (use the jar oil as dressing), a dash of sugar, and balsamic vinegar.

 Dinners

-Day Two: Chicken, Apricots & Almonds over Couscous – a can of chicken breast, dried apricots, whole almonds, a little flour, honey and cinnamon, plus the couscous.
-Drain liquid from the chicken breast into a pan and mix in about 2 teaspoons of flour, a dash of cinnamon and a generous spoonful of honey.
-Bring it all to a boil and add the apricots.
-Simmer five minutes, then turn the burner off and add chicken and almonds, mixing very gently.
-Let sit 3 to 5 minutes to warm through.
-While this is cooking, make couscous according to package directions.
-Serve chicken mixture over couscous.
+Day Two: Chicken, Apricots & Almonds over Couscous.
+Drain the liquid from a can of chicken breast into a pan.
+Mix in 2 teaspoons of flour, a dash of cinnamon, and a generous spoonful of honey.
+Bring to a boil, add dried apricots, and simmer five minutes.
+Turn off the burner, add the chicken and whole almonds, and mix very gently.
+Let sit 3–5 minutes to warm through.
+Serve over couscous.
+Optional: pan-roasted mixed vegetables with salt and pepper on the side.

-Day Three: Pasta Supreme – Saute a can of shrimp or ham, onion chunks and a (drained) can of mushrooms (or fresh if you have them) with some garlic and Italian seasoning.
-Add a small jar of sun-dried tomatoes in olive oil and a small (drained) can of sliced black olives.
-At the same time, cook pasta.
-Toss it all together and serve.
+Day Three: Pasta Supreme.
+Sauté a can of shrimp or ham with onion, drained canned mushrooms, garlic, and Italian seasoning.
+Add a small jar of sun-dried tomatoes in olive oil and a drained can of sliced black olives.
+Cook pasta at the same time.
+Toss together and serve.

 Mid-Life Cruising! says